fan2/mkdocs/docs/blog/posts/elf/plt-puts-r2debug.md

 [Previously](./plt-puts-pwndbg.md), we've dynamically analysed how shared dynamic symbols such as `puts` are resolved and relocated at runtime using gdb-pwndbg.

-In this article, we'll do the same work, but change our dynamic analysis tool to the popular open-source SRE toolkit r2(aka [radare2](../toolchain/radare2-basics.md)).
+On this post, we'll do much the same work, but change our dynamic analysis tool to the popular open-source SRE toolkit r2(aka [radare2](../toolchain/radare2-basics.md)).

 It is also a thorough and comprehensive debugging exercise, demonstrating the power and versatility of the `r2` toolset.